 - (a) Non-Qualified Stock Options.
 A Non-Qualified Stock Option is an Award in the form of an option to purchase shares of the Company's Common Stock and/or Common Stock Non-Voting (collectively, the "Stock").
 A Non-Qualified Stock Option does not qualify for the special tax treatment accorded to Incentive Stock Options under Code Section 422.
 The option exercise price for each Non-Qualified Stock Option granted under the Plan shall not be less than the fair market value of a share of Stock as of the date on which such option is granted.
 For purposes of the Plan, unless the Committee determines otherwise, the "fair market value" of a share of Stock shall not be less than the closing sale price of such share of Stock on the New York Stock Exchange on the date specified.
 All Non-Qualified Stock Options shall be treated as Performance-Based Awards subject to the applicable restrictions of Article IV.B. - (b) Incentive Stock Options.
 An Incentive Stock Option is an Award in the form of an option to purchase shares of Stock that is intended to comply with the requirements of Code Section 422, or any successor section of the Code.
 The option exercise price for each Incentive Stock Option granted under the Plan shall not be less than the fair market value of a share of Stock as of the date on which such option is granted; provided, however that in the case of a participant who is an individual who owns more than 10% of the total combined voting power of all classes of outstanding stock of the Company, its parent or any of its subsidiaries, the option exercise price shall not be less than 110% of the fair market value of a share of Stock as of the date on which such option is granted.
-To the extent that the aggregate "fair market value" of Stock with respect to which one or more Incentive Stock Options first become exercisable by a participant in any calendar year exceeds \$100,000, taking into account both Stock subject to Incentive Stock Options under the Plan and Stock subject to incentive stock options under all other plans of the Company and other entities referenced in Code Section 422(d)(1), the stock options shall be treated as Non-Qualified Stock Options.
-For this purpose, the fair market value of the Stock subject to an Incentive Stock Option is granted.
-If any participant shall make any disposition of shares of Stock issued pursuant to the exercise of an Incentive Stock Option under the circumstances described in Code Section 421(b) (relating to certain disqualifying dispositions), such participant shall notify the Company of such disposition within ten (10) days thereof.
+To the extent that the aggregate "fair market value" of Stock with respect to which one or more Incentive Stock Options first become exercisable by a participant in any calendar year exceeds \$100,000, taking into account both Stock subject to Incentive Stock Option shall be treated as Non-Qualified Stock Options.
+For this purpose, the fair market value of the Stock subject to an Incentive Stock Option is determined as of the date on which the Incentive Stock Option is granted.
+If any participant shall make any disposition of shares of Stock issued pursuant to the exercise of an Incentive Stock Option within ten (10) days thereof.
 All Incentive Stock Options shall be treated as Performance-Based Awards subject to the applicable restrictions of Article IV.B.